abroroo/til/Javascript/Javascript Runtime.md

     So, in short, the event loop takes callback functions from the callback queue and puts it into the call stack, so that it can be executed.

-__Event Loop__ is itself another topic to read on, there is additional process you might wanna learn:
+__Event Loop__ is itself another topic to consider, there is additional process you might wanna read on:

 * __Garbage Collection:__ reclaims any unused memory so your code doesn't get bogged down with clutter.
 * __WebAssembly:__ This is like inviting a friend who speaks a different language (like C++ or Rust) to the JavaScript playground.
 It lets you run code written in other languages alongside your JavaScript, making things even more powerful and versatile.